onera/Maia/doc/maia_pytree/basic.rst

-The organisation of this structure (for example: what are the allowed labels under each node, or what are the allowed values for each label) is defined by the `SIDS
+The organisation of this structure (for example: what are the allowed labels under each node, or what are the allowed values for each label) is defined by the `CGNS/SIDS description
 <https://cgns.github.io/CGNS_docs_current/sids/index.html>`_
 and will not be described here.